Azure-Samples/communication-services-authentication-hero-csharp/README.md

 Before contributing to this sample, please read our [contribution guidelines](./CONTRIBUTING.md).

-## Endpoints

-This ACS Solutions - Authentication server sample provides the following endpoints:

-- **GET /user** - Get an ACS identity through Microsoft Graph.

-- **POST /user** - Create an ACS identity and then add the roaming identity mapping information to Microsoft Graph.

-- **DELETE /user** - Delete the identity mapping information from Microsoft Graph including the ACS resource related to the ACS identity.

-- **GET /token** - Get / refresh an ACS token for an ACS user.

-- **GET /token/teams** - Exchange an M365 token of a Teams user for an ACS token.

-  > :information_source: Teams users are authenticated via the MSAL library against AAD in the client application.
-Authentication tokens are exchanged for Microsoft 365 Teams token via the ACS Identity SDK.
-Developers are encouraged to implement an exchange of tokens in their backend services as exchange requests are signed by credentials for ACS.
-In backend services, developers can require any additional authentication.
-Learn more [here](https://docs.microsoft.com/en-ca/azure/communication-services/concepts/teams-interop#microsoft-365-teams-identity).

 ## Getting Started

 If you're wondering where to get started, here are a few scenarios to help you get going: